TreeLoc++: Robust 6-DoF LiDAR Localization in Forests with a Compact Digital Forest Inventory

 \receiveddate{XX Month, XXXX} \reviseddate{XX Month, XXXX} \accepteddate{XX Month, XXXX} \publisheddate{XX Month, XXXX} \currentdate{XX Month, XXXX} \doiinfo{XXXX.2022.1234567}

 {Author {et al.}}

-\corresp{Corresponding author: Ayoung Kim (email: ayoungk@snu.ac.kr).} \authornote{This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00461409); the Horizon Europe project DigiForest (101070405); and EPSRC Project Mobile Robotic Inspector (EP/Z531212/1).}
+\corresp{Corresponding author: Ayoung Kim (email: ayoungk@snu.ac.kr).} \authornote{This work was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00461409); the Horizon Europe project DigiForest (101070405); and EPSRC Project Mobile Robotic Inspector (EP/Z531212/1).
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising.}